mebusy/notes/dev_notes/AI_CS188.md

 - Most of the work in solving hard search problems optimally is in coming up with admissible heuristics
 - Often, admissible heuristics are solutions to *relaxed problems*, where new actions are available
 - Inadmissible heuristics are often useful too
-    - In the case you lose you optimality guarantee , but your A star starts to look a little more like greedy , mean that you might not find out the path to goal but you might find a path to goal more quickly.
+    - In the case you lose you optimality guarantee , but your A star starts to look a little more like greedy , mean that you might not find out the path to goal but you might sometimes just want to find a path to goal more quickly.

 <h2 id="f8097ec9827afc9065c89741a344d53f"></h2>